royok17/Game2048/README.md

 language: JavaScript

-to play download all the files in the repository and click on file Game2048.html
+to play download all the files in the repository and click on Game2048.html

 this game developed by royok just for fun :)